eddy-v-tech/northwoods/README.md

 Testing is set up to happen automatically when pushing to github on any branch in the repo.
 You can see the test results per push by going to "Actions" next to "Pull Requests" at the top of this repo.

+All tests that were created for this program can be found undert the app/tests directory in the test_babysitting.py file

 To test locally you just have to navigate to the /app directory and run (the v is to make it more verbose)
 1. Run
     ```